christopherhuntley/is135-docs/NutscapeAndExploder/Part1.md

 **6. Fix the headings.**

-Give some meaning to the headings.
-Wrap an `H1` element around the “Welcome to Netscape” text.
+Give some meaning to the headings. *Wrap* an `H1` element around the “Welcome to Netscape” text by inserting `<H1>` in front and `</H1>` behind.
 Then wrap `H2` elements around “Getting Started,” “Exploring the Internet,” etc. until you get to the end of the file.

 **7. Check your progress.**